Reading Strategies for Middle and High School

 Creating Your Own Scripts

-Readers Theater can be created from any kind of literature including short stories, poetry, picture books, folk and fairy tales, non-fiction, and magazine articles.
+Create Readers Theater scripts from any kind of literature; including short stories, poetry, picture books, folk and fairy tales, non-fiction, and magazine articles.
 Some stories are easier to convert than others.
-Look for stories with a large amount of dialogue, interesting storyline, developed characters, conflict, and humor.
+Look for stories with a sizeable amount of dialogue, interesting storyline, developed characters, conflict, and humor.

-Creating Readers Theater Scripts in class can be a great opportunity to help students condense material and work on their editing and format skills.
+Creating Readers Theater Scripts in class can be a great opportunity to help students paraphrase and condense material while developing their editing and format skills.

 If you are looking for ideas, or don’t have the time to create your own Readers Theater Scripts, check out my Teachers Pay Teachers Store for No Prep Readers Theater Short Story Lessons and Digital Escape Room Games.
 Click the images below for more information.